T20 World Cup: South Africa maintain unbeaten run after beating England by seven runs - www.lokmattimes.com

 T20 World Cup: South Africa maintain unbeaten run after beating England by seven runs

-After England restricted South Africa to 163/6 in 20 overs, the defending champions were in tatters at 61-4 and needed 101 from their final nine overs.
-But Brook played a calculated 53 and shared a sensational 78-run stand off 42 balls for the fifth wicket with Liam Livingstone, who smashed a 17-ball 33.
+Under glorious sunshine, England restricted South Africa to 163/6, despite a blazing 63 from Quinton de Kock.
+The defending champions were left in tatters at 61-4 before Brook hit a calculated 53 and shared a sensational 78-run standoff 42 balls for the fifth wicket with Liam Livingstone, who smashed a 17-ball 33.

-England needed 25 from 18 balls to ace the chase, but South Africa gave away only 17 runs in the last three overs to seal a thrilling last-over win and climb to the top of Group 2.
-For the Proteas, Keshav Maharaj and Kagiso Rabada took two wickets each while a brilliant Anrich Nortje and an erring Ottneil Baartman took a scalp apiece.
+England needed 25 from 18 balls to ace the chase, but South Africa gave away only 17 runs in the last three overs to keep them to 156/6 and seal a thrilling last-over win to be now on top of Group 2.
+Keshav Maharaj and Kagiso Rabada took two wickets each for the Proteas while a brilliant Anrich Nortje and an erring Ottneil Baartman took a scalp apiece.

-Chasing 164, Phil Salt began positively with a pulled six and lofted four, before Reeza Hendricks leaped to his left to take a catch at cover on a drive off Rabada.

-The fast-bowling spearhead could have got his second wicket when Jonny Bairstow slashed to deep third man, who could not hold on to the chance.

 Nortje continued to bowl pace-on balls and Brook made merry by lofting over mid-off and nailing back foot drive to take two fours.
 Baartman missed his lengths as he bowled three full tosses, which Livingstone duly dispatched for two fours and a six.
 Brook then chipped him over mid-on for four as 21 runs came off the 17th over.